BIG IDEA: GOD’S PLANS ARE PERFECT

 Just like God had a good plan for Moses he has a good plan for you and me too!
 We will make a craft to help us think about all the plans God has for us and all the good things He has already done for us.
 As we create let’s thank God for the good plans He has and ask Him to help us trust Him to step into them.

 1) Make a Moses basket picture with ‘God has a good plan for me’ written on it.
-Use coloured paper and card to cut out shapes to create the picture.
+Use colored paper and card to cut out shapes to create the picture.

 2) Gods Plan for Me box – decorate a box with sequins, buttons, stickers etc and then have the children take it home and put photos, tickets and memorabilia inside to make it a memory box of all the amazing things God has done.